Richard Burns: APRC results

+Personal life

+In 2001, Burns emigrated from Britain to Andorra, reportedly for tax purposes.

 Death

 Late on Friday, 25 November 2005, four years to the day after winning the 2001 World Rally Championship, Burns died at the Wellington Hospital in St John’s Wood, London, aged 34, after having been in a coma for some days as a result of a brain tumour.
 A memorial service was held at St Luke's Church, Chelsea on Thursday 22 December 2005, with readings from BBC TV's Jeremy Clarkson and Steve Rider, and a tribute paid by one of his closest friends, photographer Colin McMaster.
 He was buried at St Peter and St Paul, Checkendon.

 British television show Top Gear aired a tribute to Burns.
 The host, Jeremy Clarkson, said that "the news has been completely dominated, as far as we're concerned, by the sad death of Richard Burns."
 No other motoring news was announced in that episode.
 Burns had previously appeared on Top Gear twice, once touting rallying as more interesting and influential than Formula One, and then test-driving the Peugeot RC.

-Subaru paid tribute to Burns at Castle Combe in 2006, when over fifty Subaru Impreza RB5s took to the track, including the RB5 number No. 001 driven by Alex Burns, Richard's father.
+Subaru paid tribute to Burns at Castle Combe in 2006, when over fifty Subaru Impreza RB5s took to the track, including the RB5 No. 001 driven by Alex Burns, Richard's father.
 They also released a special edition Impreza WRX STI in 2007 – the RB320 – in memory of Burns.
 It features a 320 bhp (240 kW) Prodrive Performance Pack, Prodrive developed suspension, sports spring kit and is available only in obsidian black colour.
 Proceeds went to the RB Foundation.

 During the 2006 Goodwood Festival of Speed, the RB foundation, named for Burns's initials, was inaugurated, with its stated aim being to "inspire and support people with serious injury and illness."
 The foundation also raises money for the Michael Park Fund, which deals with improving safety in motorsport events.
-Scottish band Travis dedicated their album The Boy With No Name to Burns' memory.
+British band Travis dedicated their album The Boy with No Name (2007) to Burns's memory.